 Rune Lindblad – Växande (1973 / Proprius)

 Rune Lindblad was born in Gothenburg and was the first composer in Sweden to work only with electroacoustic sound material.
-In 1957 he gave a public performance of his earlier works where Critics slated him brutally and described his concrete music as a “fad” and “pure torture”.
-Playing hime again shows my being musically masochistic and asking for more.
+In 1957 he gave a public performance of his earlier works where critics slated him brutally and described his concrete music as a “fad” and “pure torture”.
+Playing him again shows my being musically masochistic in asking for more.